Pradumnasaraf/DevOps/docs/terraform/introduction.md

 3. **Planning**: Create an execution plan with `terraform plan` command to preview the changes that Terraform will make.
 4. **Apply**: Apply the changes with `terraform apply` command to create, update, or delete the resources as per the configuration.

-So, let's se an example of creating a file locally with some content.
+So, let's see an example of creating a file locally with some content.
 First we need to create a configuration file:

 ```hcl
 # local.tf